liborty/rstats/README.md

 is a scaled distance, whereby the scaling is derived from the axis of covariance / comediance of the data points cloud.
 Distances in the directions in which there are few points are increased and distances in the directions of significant covariances / comediances are decreased.

 * `Cholesky-Banachiewicz matrix decomposition`
-decomposes any positive definite matrix S (often covariance or comediance) into a product of two triangular matrices: S = LL'.
-The eigenvalues and the determinant are easily obtained from the diagonal.
-We implemented it on `TriangMat` for maximum efficiency.
-Is used by `mahalanobis distance`.
+decomposes any positive definite matrix S (often covariance or comediance matrix) into a product of two triangular matrices: S = LL'.
+The eigenvalues and the determinant are easily obtained from the diagonal of L. We implemented it on `TriangMat` for maximum efficiency.
+It is used by `mahalanobis distance`.

 * `Householder's decomposition`
 in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition is not satisfied, Householder's (UR) decomposition is often the next best method.
 Implemented here with our memory efficient `TriangMat` struct.